 Think about your pet’s favorite activities, favorite foods or treats, and what a typical day looked like when he was healthy.
 How does that compare with today?

-Some important questions to help evaluate your dog or cat's quality of life include:
+Questions to evaluate your dog or cat’s quality of life:

 - Does he seem to enjoy his life, or does he appear depressed?

 - Is he interested in playing or interacting with you like he used to?

 - Has he been eating and drinking normally, or is he refusing food?

 - Can he walk or stand without assistance?